Russian folk music: Instrumental music

 At first, Andreyev performed the instrument in private salons, allowing him to refine his craft and gather feedback from small, intimate audiences.
 But during the winter of 1886, he began giving public performances, introducing the balalaika to a broader audience.
 These early public concerts played a pivotal role in bringing the instrument and its distinctive sound into the spotlight.

 Driven by this realization, Andreyev decided to assemble an orchestra specifically centered around the balalaika.
 His vision was to create an ensemble with balalaikas in a range of tones, from soprano to bass, allowing the instrument to showcase its full potential in a harmonious and diverse way.
-This ambitious project culminated in the debut of the Balalaika Orchestra in 1882, marking a pivotal moment in the history of Russian music and the popularization of the balalaika as a central instrument in orchestral settings. which gave birth to the Imperial Russian Balaika Orchestra.
+This ambitious project culminated in the debut of the Balalaika Orchestra in 1882, marking a pivotal moment in the history of Russian music and the popularization of the balalaika as a central instrument in orchestral settings. which gave birth to the Imperial Russian Balalaika Orchestra.